Washington, DC Assault & Battery Lawyer

 • This field is for validation purposes and should be left unchanged.

-We are a nationally recognized firm with leading personal injury lawyers who work tirelessly to protect our clients’ rights.
-The founders of Regan Zambri Long – Patrick Regan, Salvatore Zambri, and Victor Long – have all been named among the “Best Lawyers” in America by Best Lawyers and the National Law Journal.
-Our firm prides itself on having the financial backing to see your case through until the very end.
+Our firm prides itself on having the financial backing to see your case through to its conclusion.
 No matter how long the litigation takes, you can rest assured your assault and battery lawyer will be with you every step of the way.
-We offer free consultations to discuss your case and legal options and we will not take a fee unless a settlement or verdict is reached in your favor.
-Call today so we can take on the stress of the litigation process while you focus on recovering, both physically and emotionally.
+We offer free consultations to discuss your case and legal options, and we will not take a fee unless a settlement or verdict is reached in your favor.

 What Is Assault and Battery?

-We often hear these two terms linked together, however they are distinct from one another.
+We often hear these two terms linked together; however, they are distinct from one another.
 Under DC law, there is no crime called battery.
-Instead, battery is one type of assault.
+Instead, criminal battery is one type of assault.
 If someone committed simple assault or verbal assault against you, you may not have incurred any physical injuries.
 In other words, you could have been assaulted without ever being physically touched.
-Battery, however, is when the perpetrator does use force or violence and the victim sustains serious injuries.

 The definition of assault varies from state to state.
 The Council of the District of Columbia defines assault as threatening someone or placing another person in reasonable fear of imminent harm or unwanted physical contact.
-A person may be charged with two different types of assault:
+A person may be charged with different types of assault:

 Simple assault